Jean-Dum/EDS_project_Alarm_Part/README.md

 > openocd -f openocd.cfg
 - Open a new terminal (in the same directory) and run the code:
 > cargo build --release
-- Now you are in the GDB interface, just type "c" and press two times enter key
+- Now you are in the GDB interface, just type "c" and press two times enter key.
+You can look the code output in the openocd terminal.

 ## Possible Extras